 As she settles into her seat between ESPN reporter Ramona Shelburne and former NBA veteran Matt Barnes, Chiney rattles off opinions about Brooklyn’s free-agent coup and the New York Knicks’ shortfall with ease.
 If not for host Rachel Nichols shouting out her cross-career doubleheader, Chiney might have gotten through her duties without so much as a hint of having hooped.

 “Everything went well and I had a blast,” she says.
 “It was definitely a very memorable day and one that I’ll cherish throughout the entirety of my career.”

 Given her proficiency both on the court and on camera, Chiney figures to have many more such days as she continues to advance in each of her careers.
 And after handling another hectic schedule with aplomb during NBA All-Star Weekend in Chicago—where she appeared on air for ESPN, and at various events and brand activations around town—Chiney has shown that she's more than capable of shouldering the workload that her path demands.

 In some respects, Chiney began on her dual track the day she officially turned pro.

 On April 14, 2014, the Sun selected Stanford’s all-time leading scorer with the No. 1 pick in the WNBA draft, which was held at the Mohegan Sun Arena, her new home court.
-Chiney’s agent immediately reached out to Lisa Stokes, ESPN’s manager of booking and talent production and development, to pitch Chiney going to ESPN’s Headquarters in Bristol, Connecticut for a “Car Wash”, in which talent/celebrities/athletes are shuffled through appearances on multiple shows and podcasts.
+Allison immediately reached out to Lisa Stokes, ESPN’s director of booking and talent production and development, to pitch Chiney going to ESPN’s Headquarters in Bristol, Connecticut, for a “Car Wash”, in which talent, athletes and celebrities are shuffled through appearances on multiple shows and podcasts.